stutopp/stutopp.github.io/README.md

 # About Me
 I am a STEM polymath and US Army Veteran seeking employment as an Operations Research/Systems Analyst or as a Systems, Industrial, Data Science, or Machine Learning Engineer.
-I have a
+I have over ten years of experience working in a broad range of technical leadership roles as a former US Army Cyber Warfare and Military Intelligence Officer.

 You can view a current copy of my resume [here](resume.pdf).